Marco-Congedo/MatrixFactorizations.jl/README.md

 [![codecov](https://codecov.io/gh/JuliaMatrices/MatrixFactorizations.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaMatrices/MatrixFactorizations.jl)

 A Julia package to contain non-standard matrix factorizations.
-At the moment it implements the QL factorization, though in the future may include other factorizations such as the UL, LQ, and RQ factorizations.
+At the moment it implements the QL factorization and a function to compute the Cholesky factor and its inverse in one pass.
+In the future may include other factorizations such as the UL, LQ, and RQ factorizations.

 ## QL Factorization